Employment Opportunities » Building Substitute Teacher

 Description

-The Long Term Substitute Teacher must be committed to and advocate for NBFA’s mission to provide students a rigorous education that ensures academic success and builds character in partnership with their families.
-In the event of teacher absences or a long–term assignment, the Guest Teacher is responsible for delivering challenging and engaging instruction in the content area(s) as well as fostering and maintaining open lines of communication with students and families.
-The Guest Teacher must comply with state and federal education laws and regulations at all times.
+The Building Substitute Teacher must be committed to and advocate for NBFA’s mission to provide students a rigorous education that ensures academic success and builds character in partnership with their families.
+In the event of teacher absences or a long–term assignment, the Building Substitute Teacher is responsible for delivering challenging and engaging instruction in the content area(s) as well as fostering and maintaining open lines of communication with students and families.
+The Building Substitute Teacher must comply with state and federal education laws and regulations at all times.

 • Identify, select, and modify instructional resources to meet the needs of students with varying backgrounds, learning styles and special needs;